Fear is the single biggest thing that holds us back. Overcoming fear is an essential step in achieving our goals and dreams.

 You can’t rid yourself of negative thoughts simply by not thinking them.
 The Law of Replacement dictates that you can’t replace something with nothing – you have to replace it with something else.

-So when you notice yourself experiencing a negative, fear-producing thought, replace it with a positive thought instead – like I did in the exercise I just showed you.
+So when you notice yourself experiencing a negative, fear-producing thought, replace it with a positive thought instead – like the exercise I just showed you.

 For example, if you want to become a best-selling author, be on the lookout for thoughts like, “What if publishers reject my manuscript?”